Startups have about $1 trillion worth of reasons to love the Biden infrastructure plan – TechCrunch

 Given the steady drumbeat of climate disasters that hit the U.S. over the course of 2020 (and their combined estimated price tag of nearly $100 billion), it’s not surprising that the Biden plan begins with a focus on resiliency.

-The first big outlay of cash outlined in the Biden plan would call for $50 billion in financing to improve, protect and invest in underserved communities most at risk from climate disasters through programs from the Federal Emergency Management Agency, Department of Housing and Urban Development, and new initiatives from the Department of Transportation.
+The first big outlay of cash outlined in the Biden plan would call for $50 billion in financing to improve, protect and invest in underserved communities most at risk from climate disasters through programs from the Federal Emergency Management Agency, Department of Housing and Urban Development and new initiatives from the Department of Transportation.
 Most relevant to startups is the push to fund initiatives and technologies that can help prevent or protect against extreme wildfires; rising sea levels and hurricanes; new agriculture resource management; and “climate-smart” technologies.

 As with most of Biden’s big infrastructure initiatives, there are startups tackling these issues.
-Companies like Cornea, Emergency Reporting, Zonehaven are trying to solve different facets of the fire problem; while flood prediction and weather monitoring startups are floating up their services too.
+Companies like Cornea, Emergency Reporting and Zonehaven are trying to solve different facets of the fire problem; while flood prediction and weather monitoring startups are floating up their services too.
 Big data analytics, monitoring and sensing tools, and robotics are also becoming fixtures on the farm.
-For the President’s water efficiency and recycling programs, companies like Epic CleanTec, which has developed wastewater recycling technologies for residential and commercial buildings.
+For the president’s water efficiency and recycling programs, companies like Epic CleanTec have developed wastewater recycling technologies for residential and commercial buildings.

 Fables of the reconstruction